jlucking2023/github.io/README.md

 ## Data Quality Rules
 [Data Quality reference](data_quality.md)

-quarantine
-Build and test insurance data quality rules

-* warn
-* fail
+Roadmap:

-Data Quality rule descriptions
+- Data Quality rule descriptions
-Data Quality warning alerts
+- Integrated Data Quality warning alerts

 Note on Transforms & Data Quality here might be situation where day and month is reversed and if for some dates the day is <=12 it will still transform them considering them as day while they are actually month.
 Similarly, as we have seen in the case of wrong formats where we expressed MM as mm it used its interpretation of facts.

 ---------------------------
-Entity Match
+# Entity Match

+Time Travel
+Track changes to claims from TPA

+Full documentation in development

 # Consume Data